vahidshahverdi/Equivariant/README.md

 ### Steps to Reproduce

-1. **Install Dependencies**: Install the required libraries using `pip install -r requirements.txt`.
+1. **Install Dependencies**: Install the required libraries mentioned above.
 2. **Data Preparation**: The MNIST dataset, consisting of 60,000 training and 10,000 test images of handwritten digits (0-9), is loaded directly using TensorFlow's built-in `keras.datasets` module.
 Each image is grayscale, sized at 28x28 pixels.
 3. **Model Training**: Execute the Jupyter notebook `Equivariant_Linear_Autoencoder.ipynb` to train linear autoencoder, semi-equivariant linear autoencoder (without enforcing the realization format from our paper), and linear equivariant autoencdoer.
 The rank is set at 99 and the group action is the horizontal shift.
 4. **Evaluation and Visualization**: Follow the instructions in the notebook to visualize and evaluate the reconstruction quality of shifted images.